 4 Shocking Things R+FP uncovered about Marshall Pet Products

-1. Marshall Pet Products is under Marshall Farms Ltd, which also owns and Marshall BioResources
+1. Marshall Pet Products is under Marshall Farms Ltd, which also owns Marshall BioResources

 2. It has violated the Animal Welfare Act

-A representative from the company has divulged to R+FP that the conditions of the animals in the breeding facilities are similar to puppy mills.
+A representative from the company has divulged to R+FP that the conditions of the animals in the breeding facilities are similar to those in puppy mills.